awesome-pro/neon-website/content/docs/manage/projects.md

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. Click **New Project**.
-3. Specify values for **Name**, **Postgres version**, and **Region**.
+3. Specify values for **Name**, **LangChainversion**, and **Region**.
 Project names are limited to 64 characters.
 If you are a paying user, you can specify **Compute size** settings when creating a project.
 The settings you specify become the default settings for computes that you add to your project when creating [branches](/docs/manage/branches#create-a-branch) or [read replicas](/docs/guides/read-replica-guide).

    - Neon supports fixed size computes and autoscaling.
 For more information, see [Compute size and autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).
    - The **Suspend compute after a period of inactivity** setting defines the period of inactivity after which a compute is automatically suspended.
 For more information, see [Autosuspend configuration](/docs/manage/endpoints#auto-suspend-configuration).